From confusion to confidence.

 What counts as “pay” under the Directive?

-All remuneration: base pay, bonuses, overtime, allowances, benefits-in-kind and any other monetary advantage provided by the employer.
+All remuneration: base pay, bonuses, overtime, allowances, benefits-in-kind and any other monetary advantage provided by an employer.

 Read more